 FIT’s nine-building campus is located in the Chelsea neighborhood of Manhattan, an area filled with galleries, shops, cafés, museums, restaurants, and theaters catering to New York’s eclectic cultural scene.
 The campus comprises numerous computer labs, design and production studios, athletic facilities, the Gladys Marcus Library, and The Museum at FIT, which houses one of the world’s most important collections of costume and textiles.
 FIT has four residence halls—three on campus and one close by on West 31st Street—offering single-, double-, triple-, and quad-occupancy rooms and apartments.

-The School of Graduate Studies has classrooms, laboratories, studios, offices and student gathering spaces in the Shirley Goodman Resource Center and 236 27th Street.
+The School of Graduate Studies has classrooms, laboratories, studios, offices and student gathering spaces in the Shirley Goodman Resource Center and 236 West 27th Street.
 Newly created spaces include a Graduate Student Commons and Huddle Room, a state-of-the-art laboratory and workroom for textile conservation, storage facilities for the SGS Study Collection, a multi-purpose fashion design studio/classroom, and interactive classrooms and seminar rooms.
-The School also has dedicated studios for students in its Illustration and Exhibition and Experience Design departments.
+The school also has dedicated studios for students in its Illustration and Exhibition and Experience Design departments.